-The Dumpster Project is many things: a sustainable home for a professor, a portable learning lab, a minimalist experiment and, most importantly, a creative branch of a wider green campus initiative at Huston-Tillotson University, a historically black institution located in the heart of East Austin.
+The Dumpster Project is many things: a sustainable home for a professor, a portable learning lab, a minimalist experiment and, most importantly, a creative branch of a wider green campus initiative at Huston-Tillotson University (HT), a historically black institution located in the heart of East Austin.
 So, how on earth do you transform a dumpster?
 That's exactly the question that project lead, Jeff Wilson, asked while staring at a dumpster in a Starbucks parking lot over two years ago.
-Wilson, an environmental science professor and dean at Huston Tillotson, will be collaborating with students, scientists, engineers and the wider community by taking a used dumpster and retrofitting it into one of the world's smallest sustainable homes over the course of a year.
-He'll be living in the dumpster from start to finish and as the dumpster evolves, the student dorms and wider campus will also undergo a major eco-upgrade.
+Wilson, an environmental science professor and dean at HT, will be collaborating with students, scientists, engineers and the wider community by taking a used dumpster and retrofitting it into one of the world's smallest sustainable homes over the course of a year.
+He'll be living in the dumpster from start to finish and as the dumpster evolves, the wider campus will also undergo a major eco-upgrade as we extend the sustainability conversation into many aspects of the university - operations, education/research, and outreach.
 The Dumpster Project aims to start a conversation around the idea of "less is more" by taking a creative and engaging route instead of a preachy one.
-Wilson and his students are suggesting that you can be a normal American - drive a car, work a job, be a parent, and contribute to society - all while living well in a small, low-impact space.
+Wilson and his students are suggesting that you can be a normal American-drive a car, work a job, be a parent, and contribute to society-all while living well in a small, low-impact space.
 The project also hopes to spark interest in the way that fun and forward-thinking innovation can help address the challenges facing both current and future generations as our world becomes increasingly complex.